legumeinfo/datastore-specifications/PROTOCOLS/README.md

 ```

 ## Procedure for adding genome and annotation collections with ds_souschef <a name="using-souschef"></a>
-The **ds_souschef.pl** script, in datastore-specifications/scripts/, uses information in a configuration file
-to transform provided genome assembly and annotation files into collections that follow datastore conventions.
+The **ds_souschef.pl** script, in datastore-specifications/scripts/, uses information in a configuration file to transform provided genome assembly and annotation files into collections that follow datastore conventions.
 Examples of configuration files are available at scripts/ds_souschef_configs/.
-In fact, the best practice is
-to store configuration files in that directory, for each new assembly+annotation collection set.
-There is one
-configuration file, in yaml format, for each assembly+annotation pair to be processed by ds_souschef.pl.
+In fact, the best practice is to store configuration files in that directory, for each new assembly+annotation collection set.
+There is one configuration file, in yaml format, for each assembly+annotation pair to be processed by ds_souschef.pl.

-The instructions below use the example of *Arabidopsis thaliana* (included in the datastore for its general
-utility as a plant biology model species).
-The data set in this example came from Phytozome prior to conversion to the
-LIS datastore formats, and originated ultimately from the Arabidopsis Genome Initiative, TAIR, and Araport projects.
+The instructions below use the example of *Arabidopsis thaliana* (included in the datastore for its general utility as a plant biology model species).
+The data set in this example came from Phytozome prior to conversion to the datastore formats, and originated ultimately from the Arabidopsis Genome Initiative, TAIR, and Araport projects.
-The ds_souschef.pl tool can be applied to datasets from other sources, but the particular information in the
-configuration file will depend on the files to be transformed.
-Files from the Pnytozome repository have their own conventions
-and patterns, reflected in this Arabidopsis example.
+The ds_souschef.pl tool can be applied to datasets from other sources, but the particular information in the configuration file will depend on the files to be transformed.
+Files from the Pnytozome repository have their own conventionsand patterns, reflected in this Arabidopsis example.

 NOTE: Also see additional instructions and notes for preparation of many collections
 at [ds_souschef_prep_examples](https://github.com/legumeinfo/datastore-specifications/tree/main/PROTOCOLS/ds_souschef_prep_examples)